Click Play above to watch our exclusive Quickfire Questions interview with Flack creator Oli Lansley and the show's star Rebecca Benson

-Anna Paquin’s new TV show Flack is coming to W channel very soon, and it’s well worth watching.
+Anna Paquin’s new TV show Flack has launched on W channel, and it’s well worth watching.

 Actor, producer and writer Oliver Lansley has penned the show, and Peter Cattaneo (The Full Monty) has directed it, with Paquin both starring and acting as executive producer.

 The result is a slick UK drama with a stellar cast, complex female characters, a glossy setting and a script full of dark humour.